 The Level 2 pages of this chapter describe particular atmospheric correction algorithms, i.e., algorithms used to remove the various unwanted contributions to the top-of-the-atmosphere radiance.
-The next seven pages discuss, one by one, the various corrections made to the TOA radiance during the atmospheric correction process as currently implemented by the NASA Ocean Biology Processing Group (OBPG) for processing satellite imagery.
-The philosophy of these pages is simply to show ”Here is what is done.
+The next seven pages discuss, one by one, the various corrections made to the TOA radiance during the atmospheric correction process as implemented (as of 2016) by the NASA Ocean Biology Processing Group (OBPG) for processing satellite imagery.
+The philosophy of these pages is simply to show “Here is what is done.
 See the references for the historical development and scientiﬁc basis of the algorithms.”

 The ﬁrst two pages show how to account for absorption and scattering by atmospheric gases.
 Sun glint and whitecap reﬂectances are then discussed, followed by the various aspects of correction for the eﬀects of atmospheric aerosols.
 Two pages then discuss the sensor-speciﬁc corrections for spectral out-of-band response and for polarization.
 The ﬁnal two pages describe methods for atmospheric correction that are sometimes used for airborne imagery or in situations for which the OBPG algorithms are not applicable.